ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 sensor_accel_fifo increase to 32 samples
 ### Antipattern Category
+New:General:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Number of samples increased from 16 to 32.

 ## Commit #725
 ### Hash